Freeze-in sterile neutrino dark matter in a feebly gauged $B-L$ model: Introduction

 On the other hand, for the very small $g_{B-L}$, sterile neutrino DM is generated non-thermally by the scattering or decay in the thermal plasma.
 Such non-thermal production had been applied for various particles~\cite{Ellis:1984eq,McDonald:2001vt}, which was coined as ``freeze-in'' production~\cite{Hall:2009bx}.
 Processes involving $Z'$~\cite{Kaneta:2016vkq,Biswas:2016bfo,Heeba:2019jho,Seto:2020udg,Okada:2020cue,Okada:2021nwo,Iwamoto:2021fup} appear to be enough to explain the production of sterile neutrino DM.
 However, the $U(1)_{B-L}$ breaking scalar $\phi$ contributions cannot be ignored for theoretical consistency to describe the broken gauge theory.
 Moreover, these contributions were shown to be important for the final dark matter abundance by solving the simultaneous Boltzmann equations of $N$ and $Z'$ ~\cite{Eijima:2022dec}, because the production processes occur most efficiently at a low temperature.

-In this paper, to take the on-shell scalar contributions into account for $m_{Z'} < 2m_N$, we solve the set of Boltzmann equations of not only sterile neutrino and the $Z'$ but also the $\phi$ with and without the mixing with the SM Higgs boson.
+In this paper, to take the on-shell scalar contributions into account for $m_{Z'} < 2m_N$, we solve the set of Boltzmann equations of not only sterile neutrino and $Z'$ but also $\phi$ with and without the mixing with the SM Higgs boson.
 As the decay and its inverse decay of $Z'$ are dominant processes for production or thermalization of $Z'$~\cite{Eijima:2022dec}, we point out that this is the case for $\phi$ as well.
-We also point out that the single $Z'$ production modes via photon and gluon are significant in the $Z'$ production.
-We find that the required $g_{B-L}$ must be smaller than $\mathcal{O}(10^{-11})$ to reproduce the observed DM abundance for $m_{\phi} > 2m_N$.
-On the other hand, for $m_{\phi} < 2m_N$, the cosmological interesting parameter region, $g_{B-L} \lesssim 10^{-6}$, can be probed by long lived $Z'$ searches as have been reported in the literature~\cite{Kaneta:2016vkq,Okada:2020cue,Eijima:2022dec,Asai:2022zxw}.
+We also point out that the single $Z'$ production mode via gluon is significant in the $Z'$ production.
+We find that the required $g_{B-L}$ must be smaller than $\mathcal{O}(10^{-10})$ to reproduce the observed DM abundance for $m_{\phi} > 2m_N$.
+On the other hand, for $m_{\phi} < 2m_N$, the cosmologically interesting parameter region, $g_{B-L} \lesssim 10^{-6}$, can be probed by long lived $Z'$ searches as have been reported in the literature~\cite{Kaneta:2016vkq,Okada:2020cue,Eijima:2022dec,Asai:2022zxw}.

 This paper is organized as follows.
-We give Lagrangian of the model and the decay rate of singlet-like scalar $\phi$ in Sec.~\ref{sec:model}, and summarize Boltzmann equations to be solved in Sec.~\ref{sec:bolt}.
-In Sec.~\ref{sec:abundance}, we show our results for $m_{\phi} > 2m_N$ with emphasizing the contribution of $\phi$ to DM abundance.
+We give the Lagrangian of our model and the decay rate of the singlet-like scalar $\phi$ in Sec.~\ref{sec:model}, and summarize Boltzmann equations to be solved in Sec.~\ref{sec:bolt}.
+In Sec.~\ref{sec:abundance}, we show our results for $m_{\phi} > 2m_N$ with emphasizing the contribution of $\phi$ to the DM abundance.
 For this parameter range to reproduce the correct DM abundance, all of $N$, $Z'$ and $\phi$ are feeble particles and never reach thermal equilibrium.
 We solve the evolution of the number densities of such multiple spices in the feeble $U(1)_{B-L}$ sector.
 We also discuss cosmological, astrophysical and experimental constraints and implications for the opposite mass spectrum case of $m_{\phi} < 2m_N$.
 We conclude this paper in Sec.~\ref{sec:concl}.